BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

 title: Setting up a 3DCityDB
 description: How to setup a 3DCityDB.
 tags:
+  - 3dcitydb
+  - setup
+  - bare metal
   - docker
+  - shell scripts
+  - database scripts
-  - shell-scripts
+  - sql scripts
-  - database-scripts
+  - template database
 ---

 The recommended way to set up a bare metal 3D City Database (3DCityDB) instance is by using the installation scripts provided as separate 3DCityDB download package.
 These scripts are also included in each `citydb-tool` distribution.
 Follow the [download instruction](../download.md) to obtain them.
-Alternatively, [use Docker](docker.md) for a simpler setup and deployment of a 3DCityDB instance.
+Alternatively, [use Docker :material-docker:](docker.md) for a simpler setup and deployment of a 3DCityDB instance.

 ## 3DCityDB setup steps